crossplane/crossplane/docs/stacks-guide-rook.md

 * Deployed Yugastore to the GKE cluster, using the YugabyteDB cluster as its database

-If you would like to try out a similar workflow using a different cloud provider, take a look at the other [services guides][services].
-If you would like to learn more about stacks, checkout the [stacks guide][stacks]
+If you would like to learn more about stacks, checkout the other [stacks guides][stacks].
+If you have an existing cluster that you want to provision resources in, checkout the [services guide][services].

 <!-- Named links -->
 [Yugastore]: https://github.com/yugabyte/yugastore